Tttaras1/game/README.md

 # 10x10 game

-Test task for ThePerson company.
+Test task for Comparus company.

 Please go to development branch to view the game.